 Life, Health and Chemical Sciences

-The School of Life, Health and Chemical Sciences brings together world-class researchers from the disciplines of neuroscience, psychology, cell and molecular biology, immunology, medicinal chemistry, materials chemistry and genetics.
+The School of Life, Health and Chemical Sciences brings together world-class researchers from the disciplines of neuroscience, cancer biology, cardiovascular biology, global health studies materials chemistry and educational research.

 - The School aims to establish an international reputation for pioneering research.
-Our submission as part of Unit of Assessment 3 to the University Research Excellence Framework in 2014 was rated as 16 per cent 4* and 62 per cent 3* overall.
+Our submission as part of Unit of Assessment 3 to the Research Excellence Framework in 2021 was rated as 74% 3*/4* for research outputs, and 83% 3*4* for impact.
+The School also contributed to B12 (Engineering) and B9 (Physics).

-- Our success in attracting external research income is evidenced by our wide portfolio of sponsors including BBSRC, MRC, EPSRC, Nuffield, Wellcome Trust, MS Society, EU FP programmes and a number of industrial partners (e.g. MedImmune, Midatech, TAP Biosystems).
+- Our success in attracting external research income is evidenced by our wide portfolio of sponsors including BBSRC, MRC, EPSRC, Cander Research UK, Nuffield, Wellcome Trust, MS Society, EU FP programmes and a number of industrial partners (e.g. MedImmune, Midatech, TAP Biosystems).

 - The School hosts a wide range of laboratories and facilities managed by experienced laboratory managers, and underpinned by support from dedicated technical staff.

-- We regularly publish high-quality articles in journals with high-impact factors such as Science, Advanced Materials, Nature, Neuroscience and PLoS journals.
+- We regularly publish high-quality articles in journals with high-impact factors such as Science, Advanced Materials, Nature, Neuroscience, Nature Methods, and PLoS journals.

 - All publications are deposited in Open Research Online (ORO) – the OU’s repository of research publications – to encourage an open access approach to the dissemination of research findings.